-The Rapibus is part of the system operated by the Société de transport de l'Outaouais (STO).
-Unique in Quebec, it is a bus rapid transit (BRT) system built along the existing railway right-of-way.
+Unique in Quebec, the Rapibus corridor is a bus rapid transit (BRT) system built along the existing railway right-of-way.

 It is a two-way corridor more than 12 km long that is reserved exclusively for buses.
 It links Labrosse and Alexandre-Taché boulevards and provides service to the downtown areas of the Hull sector and Ottawa along reserved lanes.